bdai6/my_website/content/research/_index.md

     weight: 1
 ---

-At WiCIL, our research focuses on future systems in two general directions:
+At PennCIL, our research focuses on future systems in two general directions:

 1. **Augmenting computer systems with domain specific accelerators and emerging memories** -- an essential step towards next-generation systems.
 It requires modest system changes and has low deployment barrier but the performance gain might be potentially limited.